sadidkhan/sadidkhan/README.md

 - 🔬 Working at the intersection of **Software Engineering + Generative AI**.
 - 🧠 Passionate about developer productivity, clean architecture, and legacy system transformation.
 - 📝 I’ve written scalable microservices, migrated monoliths, and led cloud-native deployments.
+- 💼 Experienced in the C# .NET Core ecosystem, MS SQL, Angular, and Azure
 - 📚 Always learning — currently exploring **RAG pipelines** with **LLaMA 3** and **LangChain**.

 ---